TnTech-ECE/CapstoneStarterRepo/README.md

 [Signoffs](/Documentation/Signoffs) are used to finalize designs for each subsystem.
 This includes schematics, design decisions, BOM, and analysis.

+The [Experimentation](/Documentation/Experimentation/) folder contains individual markdown files detailing experiments done by the team in order to prove the adherence to different system constraints.

 The [Minimal Functionality Prototype document](https://github.com/mrnye42/S24_Team1_DroneTracker/blob/main/Documentation/Minimal%20Functionality%20Prototype%20Signoffs.pdf) contains the proposed minimal functionality requirements for the protype as well as Dr.Austen's feedback on them.

 The [Final BOM](https://github.com/mrnye42/S24_Team1_DroneTracker/blob/main/Documentation/Final%20BOM.pdf) pdf contains all the ordered parts for the project.

+The [Project Photos](/Documentation/Project-Photos) folder contains any photos (not technical images) from the project.